Hallucinations and Delusions that are necessary to diagnose Schizophrenia

 Alzolam is a useful medication for short term anxiety relief.
 But long term use can cause dangerous side effects.
 Most commons side effect is drowsiness.
 Its generic name is Alprazolam

-Fluoxetine is a SSRI or selective serotonin reuptake inhibitor class medication that is used to treat depression, obsessive-compulsive disorder, some eating disorders, and panic attacks.
+Fluoxetine is a selective serotonin reuptake inhibitor (SSRI) class medication that is used to treat depression, obsessive-compulsive disorder, some eating disorders, and panic attacks.